OfficeDev/hands-on-labs/Ignite18/HOL3010-outlook-add-in-lab/Lab.md

 1. In Calendar view, press **New Meeting** to create a new meeting.

-1. In the ribbon of the appointment window, choose **Room Validator** to open the Room Validator task pane.
+1. In the ribbon of the meeting window, choose **Room Validator** to open the Room Validator task pane.

     ![A screenshot of the Outlook ribbon with the Room Validator button highlighted](images/ribbon-room-validator.png)